sulu-cmf/sulu-docs/upgrades/upgrade-2.x.rst

      - 7.2 - 8.3
      - 5.4 - 7.4

-The upgrade process consists of the following steps:
+The upgrade process of Sulu consists of the following steps:

 1. Update the sulu/sulu package
 -------------------------------